d3v-26/REMS/README.md

 - Verification of your properties
 - Manage Agents
 - Comments on properties for Information.
-- Full Authentication (includes signup, login, forgot password, )
+- Full Authentication (includes signup, login, forgot password, email verification )
 ### Installation

 Clone the repository: